-(D) A description of how the Local Board will ensure meaningful access5 to all customers.
+(D) A description of how the Local Board will ensure meaningful access to all customers.

 The Local Board will ensure meaningful access to all customers.
 Customers with Limited English Proficiency (LEP) may gain timely access to AJC services and WIOA partners services via interpreter services such as Language Line, interpreter agencies, qualified staff members or community partners and other acceptable services.
-(Professional services must be vetted and approved by the State of Maryland and Carroll County Government) These services are provided at no cost to the customer.
-Partners' responsibilities to LEP customers will be outlined in the Memorandum of Understanding (MOU).
-Our Resource Sharing Agreement (RSA) will address funding for interpreters for shared AJC customers.
+(Professional services must be vetted and approved by the State of Maryland or Carroll County Government) These services are provided at no cost to the customer.